 HÜGGE use a high quality cover.
 550 gsm is very high quality at this price level.
-Whats more is that this is a Tencel cover made in Belgium.
+Whats more is that this is a Tencel cover made in Belgium (top is Tencel sides and bottom are polyester).
 Tencel has also been called Rayon or Lyocell and is a natural product made from wood pulp.
 This means it’s a natural product unlike the usual polyester covers.
 Polyester is often used because it is highly wicking but so is Tencel, just in a different way.
-While polyester does not absorb moisture Tencel does (more so than cotton) so you are not laying directly on moisture which can be a breding ground for bacteria.
+While polyester does not absorb moisture Tencel does (more so than cotton) so you are not laying directly on moisture which can be a breeding ground for bacteria.
 Tencel has natural channels so while it absorbs body moisture it also wicks it away via these channels.
 Tencel is a smooth fabric and naturally hypo-allergenic.

 The cover on HÜGGE is slightly thicker than some other covers I have recently tried but is still stretchy and this enough for good breathability.
 Note that Hugge does not have handles sewn onto the bottom or middle as is becoming more common now.
 While the cover can be removed the zip is right on the bottom making this quite awkward and the top section remains as part of the side surrounds.
 The cover is not machine washable and is spot clean only.
 It is a matter of debate how strict the no machine wash recommendation should be.
 It relates to how much of the fire-retardant properties remain after several washes.
 The difference between a washable cover and non-washable cover is often just how conservative the company is with this criteria.

 Branding is by way of a small blue label on the side simply saying Hugge.